MooersLab/jupyter-voice-in/README.md

 ## Usage

-Say the voice trigger in the left column of the `jupyter.csv` to insert the test replacement in the right column.
+Say the voice trigger in the left column of the `jupyter.csv` to insert the text replacement in the right column.

 ## Update history